What is the Whalen Symposium?

 How does judging for awards work?

-Students who are still being considered for award will be evaluated by judges when they present their research during Whalen.
-The judge’s rubric can be found here.
-Once presentations have all been delivered, the judges deliberate using the presentation evaluations to decide on
+Students who are still being considered for award will be evaluated live by judges when they present their research during Whalen.
+Students will be judged on their presentation of their research's purpose/originality, their methods and framework, their results and conclusions, and the visual and logical organization of presentation.
+Once presentations have all been delivered, the judges deliberate using the presentation evaluations to decide on.